parsa-mostafaie/learnflow-filament/README.md

 1. Clone the project repository:

-    If you have Cloned The repository previously, you can skip this step. but run commands below in the directory that conatins composer.json and README.md
+    If you have Cloned The repository previously, you can skip this step. otherwise, run commands below in the directory that conatins composer.json and README.md to clone the repository

     ```bash
     git clone https://github.com/parsa-mostafaie/learnflow-filament.git